 Pupils enjoy coming to school and feel safe.

-Personal development, behaviour and welfare is judged to be good.
+Personal development, behaviour and welfare is judged to be good (full inspection, January 2017).
 Ofsted praised how well our children respect each other and behave around others, both adults and other children.
 Pupils have a good awareness of how to keep themselves safe and healthy; the report notes: “Pupils feel and are safe in school.
 Parents have confidence that staff will keep their children safe.”

-Our Early Years provision is also judged to be good:
+Our Early Years provision is also judged to be good (full inspection, January 2017):

 Teachers and other adults have established a purposeful and well-organised learning environment.
 There is a good range of learning areas both in classrooms and outside that help to support learning across the curriculum.
 Staff work well together to support children in making good progress.
 Staff are keen to tap into the interests of children and, as a result, the curriculum is flexible and adapts well to meet children’s interests.

-The report notes that adults make sure that children make good progress in Early Years through consistently strong teaching of early reading and phonics, and through effective support for personal and social development: “a real emphasis on establishing quality relationships in which children are taught how to develop good social skills.”
+The report (full inspection, January 2017) notes that adults make sure that children make good progress in Early Years through consistently strong teaching of early reading and phonics, and through effective support for personal and social development: “a real emphasis on establishing quality relationships in which children are taught how to develop good social skills.”

 Visit Parent View if you’d like to post your views about Scholes (Elmet) Primary School, and don’t forget the other ways you can express your views.